Taro and chicken meatballs simmered in soup

 Place a frying pan over medium heat, add [A], mix well, then add the steamed taro.
 Cover with a drop lid and simmer for about 10 minutes

-Make the chicken meatball filling.
+Prepare the chicken meatball mixture.

 Grate the onion, squeeze out the water thoroughly, then add only the onion seeds and mix well